redis/redis-doc/docs/reference/protocol-spec.md

 Finally, the remaining CR and LF characters are discarded without additional processing.

 While comparable in performance to a binary protocol, the Redis protocol is significantly more straightforward to implement in most high-level languages, reducing the number of bugs in client software.

+## Tips for Redis client authors

+* For testing purposes, use [Lua's type conversions](/topics/lua-api#lua-to-resp3-type-conversion) to have Redis reply with any RESP2/RESP3 needed.
+  As an example, a RESP3 double can be generated like so:
+    EVAL "return { double = 6.379e-5 }" 0